 In just a few clicks, Robin-Zug takes care of your claim paperwork for you until you get compensated.
 You don't need to fill any claim form anymore or to get a confirmation from the train staff.

-If your claim is successful, your compensation is transferred directly into your bank account and we get a small service fee between 69 and 99 cents.
-The three first claims are free.
+If your claim is successful, your compensation is transferred directly into your bank account and we get a small service fee between 69 Cents and 1,99 Euro.
+Your first claim is free: try it.

 My rights as a passenger in case of train delay or cancellation